-The cheapest full coverage car insurance in Georgia is $127, saving you $37 compared to the average cost of insurance in the state, which is around $164 per month.
+The cheapest car insurance in Georgia costs $127 per month for a full coverage policy from Auto-Owners.
+That’s a $37 savings from the average cost of insurance in the state, which is $164 a month.

 - Auto-Owners has the cheapest car insurance rates in Georgia for full coverage at $127 a month among the companies analyzed by the team of CarInsurance.com.